johnandersen777/johnandersen777.github.io/content/about.md

 I would like to become a Principle Engineer ;)

-We've got sort of an art project we're trying to actively implement through involvement in efforts such as OpenSSF, InnerSource Patterns, CI/CD / Distributed Compute, AI/ML (+ethics!), and Supply Chain Security.
+We've got an art project
+we're trying to actively implement through involvement in efforts such as OpenSSF, InnerSource Patterns, CI/CD / Distributed Compute, AI/ML (+ethics!), and Supply Chain Security.
 It's the pursuit of code that will write and maintain itself based off of a